ARCHIVE

 MAN Diesel & Turbo SE, Augsburg, Germany

-Within this sheet the further development of the 51/60G by MAN Diesel & Turbo is de-scribed.
+This paper describes the further development of the 51/60G from MAN Diesel & Turbo.

 Christian Trapp*, Robert Böwing, Andreas Birgel, Herbert Kope-cek, Wolfgang Madl, Albert Fahringer, Fabrizio Nota